scriptPilot/app-framework/docs/cordova-plugins.md

 By default, [cordova-plugin-whitelist](https://github.com/apache/cordova-plugin-whitelist) and [cordova-plugin-statusbar](https://github.com/apache/cordova-plugin-statusbar) are included in the build.

 To simplify the usage, App Framework provides you an easier way to manipulate the status bar - please read the chapter [Status bar style](status-bar-style.md) for details.

+## Availability

+Cordova plugins are only available in native applications or emulators, in the browser, they are undefined.